Anker Soundcore Spirit Review

 The Anker Soundcore Spirit is a good pair of low priced earbuds.
 However, the Anker SoundBuds are just as good and slightly less expensive, so we don't see any reason to spend the extra few dollars on the Soundcore.

-The Anker Soundcore Spirit put in a respectable overall performance given their low price, staying above the average line in our testing.
+The Anker Soundcore Spirit put in a respectable overall performance given their low price, staying slightly above in our spread of overall scores.

-For all intents and purposes, the sound quality of the Souncore is acceptable.
-The clarity and bass are good enough to create a decently well-rounded and full-bodied sound, and has enough punch to keep you motivated during a workout.
-Sure, you might lose some of the nuance of high quality jazz recordings, but unless you're picky about your sound quality you probably won't really notice that.
+For all intents and purposes, the sound quality of the Soundcore is acceptable.
+The clarity and bass are good enough to create a decently well-rounded and full-bodied sound, and have enough punch to keep you motivated during a workout.
+Sure, you might lose some of the nuance of high-quality jazz recordings, but unless you're particularly picky about sound quality you probably won't really notice.

 Notably, this sound quality is almost dead even with that of the Soundcore's sibling, the Anker SoundBuds.
-Wehn quickly switching between teh two we were able to notice that the Soundcore has just slightly better clarity, but we highly doubt anyone would be able to notice this in real-world use.
-For this reason we still think the SoundBuds are a better overall buy, since they're slightly less expensive.
+When quickly switching between the two we were able to notice that the Soundcore has just slightly better clarity, but we highly doubt anyone would be able to notice this in real-world use.
+For this reason, we still think the SoundBuds are a better overall buy, since they're slightly less expensive.

 The Soundcore Spirits was one of the most comfortable pairs of earbuds we tested.
 The 4 different earpiece sizes and 3 different ear fin sizes accommodate pretty much any ear size, and allowed everyone in our office to find a comfortable and secure fit.
 Bottom line, we doubt anyone is going to have any sort of fit issues with these buds.